Olympic equestrian family opposes private eastern Ontario gun range | CBC News

 The Millar Brooke Farm is a famed show-jumping facility of father and daughter Olympians Ian and Amy Millar.

-For the past 26 years, the family and their horses have had to contend with a 13-person outdoor shooting range at the rear of a neighbouring rural farm, which was used for firearm training and re-certification by the Ontario Provincial Police (OPP).
+For the past 26 years, the family and their horses have had to contend with a 13-person outdoor shooting range at the rear of a neighbouring rural farm used for firearm training and re-certification by the Ontario Provincial Police (OPP).

 "These animals are bred to run and to jump," said Amy Millar.
 "When they get afraid of something, their reaction is fast."

-The OPP abandoned the site following the sale of the property in February, and some residents now worry a new proposal for a commercial gun range could mean increased sounds of gunfire at more times of day.
+The OPP abandoned the site following the sale of the property in February.
+Some residents now worry a new proposal for a commercial gun range could mean increased sounds of gunfire at more times of day.

 "Having loud noises go off at unpredictable times is going to be a real problem," said Millar, who added disabled riders involved in para-games training would be at particular risk.